Using Aggregate Functions

 What happens if you use

-SUM()on a column containing NULL values (for example, credits from a LEFT JOIN where some courses are missing)?- A) NULL values are treated as zero
+SUM()on a column containing NULL values (for example, order totals from a LEFT JOIN where some orders are missing)?- A) NULL values are treated as zero

 - B) NULL values are excluded from the calculation